ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Slot:
 : A space in a chassis that can be equipped with one card, which may be chosen from a limited range of types of cards.
 A slot can be subdivided into smaller spaces (called sub-slots).

-Physical interface:
-: An interface associated to a port.
-A physical interface is always in the lowest layer of the interface stack.

-Logical interface:
-: An interface which is not associated to a port.

-> Editors' Note: check whether the definitions of physical and logical interfaces can be replaced by a normative reference to {{!RFC8343}}

-Breakout Port:
-: A port is usually associated with a single physical interface.
-A breakout port is a port which is broken down and associated into multiple physical interfaces.
-Those physical interfaces can have the same or different speeds and the same or different number of breakout channels.

-Trunk Port:
-: A trunk port is a port which is associated with one and only physical interface.

-Port Breakout:
-: The configuration of a breakout port.

-> Note that interface channelization, when an interface (e.g., an Ethernet interface) is configured to support multiple logical sub-interfaces (e.g., VLAN interfaces), is different than port breakout and outside the scope of inventory models.

-Breakout channel:
-: An abstraction of the atomic resource elements into which a breakout port can be broken down: a physical interface can be associated with one or more breakout channels but no more than one physical interface can be associated with one breakout channel.
-: The physical elements abstracted as breakout channels are implementation specific.
-{{port-examples}} provides some examples of breakout ports configurations and implementations.

 Container:
 : A hardware component class that is capable of containing one or more removable physical entities (e.g., a slot in a chassis is containing a board).

-Transceiver:
-: A transceiver represents a transmitter/receiver (Tx/Rx) pair which is transmitting and receiving a signal from the media.
-: This definition generalizes the transceiver definition in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}} to model also non optical transceivers (e.g., electrical transceivers).

 ## Tree Diagrams